tuiSSE/e4sm-editor/README.md

 ## Plugins overview
 ### [e4sm.de.metamodel](plugins/e4sm.de.metamodel)
-It contains the ecore metamodel specification for the e4sm data model.
+It contains the **ecore metamodel specification** for the E4SM data model.
 It includes Java interfaces and implementation classes for all the classes in the model, plus a factory and package (metadata) implementation class.

 ### [e4sm.de.metamodel.edit](plugins/e4sm.de.metamodel.edit)
-Generated implementation classes (called ItemProviders) that adapt the model classes for editing and display.
+Generated implementation classes (called `ItemProviders`) that adapt the model classes for editing and display.
+In this project you can find all elements **icons** which are used almost everywhere.

 ### [e4sm.de.metamodel.editor](plugins/e4sm.de.metamodel.editor)
 It contains a structured, simple editor that conforms to the recommended style for Eclipse EMF model editors.